neemzy/airlines/TESTING.md

 ### Editable

-- Change the value and check `handleInput is called`
+- Change the value and check `handleInput` is called

-TODO